|Dr. Dobb's Journal July, 2002|

 Figure 2- Searching for Slide Show Software

 Despite the bountiful selection of software, Darrick and I were suffering from the Goldilocks syndrome - nothing we tried out was just right.
 Following in an age-old tradition among programmers, I decided to reinvent the wheel.
-Having recently downloaded Intel's JPEG Library, I knew I had just the tool I needed to make a quick
+Having recently downloaded Intel’s JPEG Library, I knew I had just the tool I needed to make a quick job of it.

 Using Intel's Library